zac-heisey/murray-lampert/about.md

         or partaking in some sort of activity in the San Diego sun.</p>"
       image-1: "/murray-lampert/version3/danny-battle-1.jpg"
       image-2: "/murray-lampert/version3/danny-battle-1.jpg"
-    - name: Milka Mesfin
-      title: Architectural Designer
-      email: mmesfin@murraylampert.com
-      bio: "<p>Milka was born and raised in Addis Ababa, Ethiopia.
-She went to college at University of Virginia and received a Bachelor of Science in Architecture.
-        She enjoys the design-build industry because she gets to be part of a team that takes a project from concept to construction.
-In her spare time she enjoys discovering eateries and spending time at parks and beaches with family and friends.</p>"
-      image-1: "/murray-lampert/version3/milka-mesfin-1.jpg"
-      image-2: "/murray-lampert/version3/milka-mesfin-1.jpg"
   - row: Row 8
     team-members:
     - name: Bobby Ortiz